Bernardine Cistercians of Esquermes: The Cistercian Order

-In the 11th century, three Benedictine monks, SsRobert of Molesme, Alberic and Stephen Harding, sought to follow the Rule of St. Benedict in all its fulness.
+In the 11th century, three Benedictine monks, Robert of Molesme, Alberic and Stephen Harding, sought to follow the Rule of St. Benedict in all its fulness.
 Along with a group of other monks who shared this vision of simplicity, austerity and fraternal life, they went to Cîteaux in Burgundy, where the "New Monastery" was established in March 1098.
 They became known as Cistercians.

 The new monastery struggled at first, but in 1112, Bernard of Clairvaux arrived with 30 of his male relatives and friends.
 Their arrival was to give Citeaux new life and energy.
 Soon the monastery grew so much that new foundations were made, including Clairvaux in 1115, of which Bernard was to be the abbot.
 Although Bernard was not one of the founders, he was to play a key role in the development of the new order.
 By the time of his death in 1153, there were 353 monasteries of the order throughout Europe.

 Many women wished to follow the Cistercian ideal and many houses were established including several in French Flanders.